 There are two types of tests to confirm COVID-19 status: PCR testing and rapid antigen.
 True to its name, the rapid test will provide results ASAP, while the PCR testing typically takes a few days or longer based on the volume of where the test is given.

-According to Niket Sonpal, M.D., a board-certified internist and faculty member at Touro College of Medicine, the safest way for a couple to have a wedding of the size that Governor Cuomo is allowing is to ask guests to quarantine for five days before getting a PCR test within a 48 to 72-hour window of the wedding.
 PCR testing is considered the “gold standard” when it comes to detecting COVID-19 infections.
-Although they take one to three days for results, unlike the more convenient rapid tests, which take a matter of minutes, they tend to be more effective at detecting COVID-19 in people who are sick but don’t exhibit symptoms, according to Marisa Cruz, M.D., and head of clinical affairs at Everlywell, an at-home testing company.
+Although they take one to three days for results, unlike the more convenient rapid tests, which take a matter of minutes, they tend to be more effective at detecting COVID-19 in people who are sick but don’t exhibit symptoms, according to Marisa Cruz, M.D., and EVP of Regulatory and Clinical Affairs at Everlywell, an at-home testing company.
 During those 72 hours, guests would need to quarantine until they receive their results on the day of the wedding.
-Each guest should be required to bring their negative PCR test result to the wedding.

 It's important to note that testing is not foolproof.
 "A COVID-19 test is simply a snapshot in time," Cruz explains.
 "Even with the more accurate PCR test, a negative result does not mean an individual is not infected.
 A negative result means only that, at that particular moment, the sample did not show viral levels high enough to be reliably measured.
 The individual could test positive even just hours later."